South Carolina Fair Housing Act: An Overview

 • Single-family homes that the owner rents out without using any brokerage services.

-At the Federal level, the Department of Housing and Urban Development (HUD) is tasked with enforcing the anti-discrimination law.
-Some states also have local agencies that enforce the state’s housing discrimination matters.
+At the Federal level, the Department of Housing and Urban Development (HUD) is tasked with enforcing the anti-discrimination act and Fair Housing.
+Some states also have local agencies that enforce the state’s discrimination and Fair Housing matters.

 In South Carolina, the act is enforced by the South Carolina Human Rights Commission